 Fraud by Check, C.R.S.
 18-5-205, is a charge not limited to simply forging a check in Denver, Colorado.
 Typically, writing a check that you do not have the funds to cover will also be considered a crime.
 Further, attempting to open a checking account using false information with the intent to issue bad checks will get you in trouble with the Denver Police Department.
 Many people have been charged with Fraud by Check in Denver.
-This charge faces serious consequences which is why you need an experienced criminal lawyer in Denver from O'Malley and Sawyer.
+This charge faces serious consequences which is why you need an experienced criminal lawyer in Denver from Sawyer Legal Group.

 What is the Definition of Fraud by Check in Denver County?